TokisanGames/Terrain3D/doc/docs/shader_design.md

 Shader Design
 ==============

-Before reading about the shader, please understand how the [terrain system architecture](system_architecture.md) for the whole plugin.

 Our shader combines a lot of ideas and code from [cdxntchou's IndexMapTerrain](https://github.com/cdxntchou/IndexMapTerrain) for Unity, [Zylann's HTerrain](https://github.com/Zylann/godot_heightmap_plugin/) for Godot, the Witcher 3 talk linked in the System Design page, and our own thoughts and optimizations.

 ## Uniforms